JacobTGH/RecipeManagerAttempt/README.md

-# RecipeManagerAttempt
+# RecipeManager

+This project was given to my group as part of a boot camp I took part in

-This is my solo attempt at the recipe manager which my group were given as our 2nd capstone project
+This is my personal attempt at the task as I wanted to try to optimise the code in my own time